Unique online yoga platform offers lifeline for menopausal women

 What sets My Yoga Journey apart from other yoga platforms

-Yoga tutorials: so that women can learn the fundamentals of yoga, the platform includes tutorials covering all the key yoga poses.
-As well as teaching the foundations and alignment of poses, these videos also demonstrate modifications to suit the level of experience or individual's body shape.
+- Yoga tutorials: so that women can learn the fundamentals of yoga, the platform includes tutorials covering all the key yoga poses.
+As well as teaching the foundations and alignment of poses, these videos also demonstrate modifications to suit the level of experience or individual body shape.

 The Story Behind My Yoga Journey